 Robinson is active in her community as a committed volunteer with Give Back Cincinnati and as a board member of the Avondale Community Council.

-Heidi Black is a Project Manager for the StriveTogether, a subsidiary of KnowledgeWorks.
+Heidi Black is a Senior Project Manager for the StriveTogether, a subsidiary of KnowledgeWorks.

 Black has spent her career working in education.
 She spent six years teaching fourth and fifth grade students in a public school district outside of Boston, Massachusetts.
 During her time as a teacher, Black specialized in integrating student identified as difficult or hard-to-reach, English language learners and student with learning disabilities into her mainstream classroom.